Archanciel/cryptopricer/readme_seqdiagbuilder.md

 * all for the exchange means average of all exchanges (CCCAGG)

-### Using the -v value command to obtain the counterparty value in fiat at the obtained price of the value command quantity of the cryptocurrency
+### Using the -v value command to obtain the counterparty value in unit at the obtained price of the value command quantity of the cryptocurrency
 #### Partial request: -d0 -vs100xmr -fusd to obtain the counterparty value in usdsof 100xmr, computed using the returned RT xmr price
 ![](screenshots/Screenshot_2018-02-16-21-40-41.jpg)